kl-fil/kl-fil.github.io/_projects/3_project.md

 </div>

 <h3>7th Croatian Crongress of Microbiology</h3>
-May 2022 - 7th Croatian Crongress of Microbiology was held in Sv.
+May 2022 - 7th Croatian Congress of Microbiology was held in Sv.
 Martin na Muri, Croatia.
 I presented more about [bacterial communities associated with loggerheads](https://www.researchgate.net/publication/360783159_Microbiota_of_marine_reptiles_it_is_about_more_than_just_the_gastrointestinal_tract).

 <h3>9th Conference of Mikrobiokosmos</h3>
 2021 December - 9th Conference of Mikrobiokosmos was held in Athens, Greece, I gave a [talk on endozoic bacterial communities in oral cavities and cloaca](https://www.researchgate.net/publication/357179700_Loggerhead_sea_turtles_Caretta_caretta_and_their_microbes_characterizing_oral_and_cloacal_microbial_communities) of loggerhead sea turtles.